 With the holidays and colder weather approaching, it is the perfect time to sit back and relax.
 This winter season, spend some time exploring all the secrets, miracles and traditions of Christmas with these 12 documentaries.
 They’ll take you through what you think you may know about the holiday but add an exciting twist.
-Here are the best Christmas documentaries to watch in 2021—from indescribable miracles and heartwarming stories to truly shocking tales.
+Here are the best Christmas documentaries to watch—from indescribable miracles and heartwarming stories to truly shocking tales.

 1. Dreams of Life (2011)